-What better way to celebrate the day than to bake your own batch of chocolate perfection.
+What better way to celebrate the day than to bake your own batch of chocolate perfection?
 But how do you go about it?
-A Google search for “chocolate chip cookie recipe” yields more than 2.2 million results, each boasting to be the ‘best ever.’
+A Google search for “chocolate chip cookie recipe” yields more than 2.2 million results, each boasting of being the “best ever.”

 The one that was an accident.